Vehicle Storage Solutions

 There are three main types of vehicle storage: outdoor, covered and indoor.
 Store Space facilities typically have one or more of these options available for residential or commercial customers.

-Facilities that offer outdoor storage typically have reserved parking in a secure designated area behind a fence.
+Facilities that offer outdoor storage typically have reserved parking in a designated area behind a fence.
 These can range anywhere from car-sized parking spots between 15 to 20 feet long, and upwards of 35 feet or more for the largest trailers, boats, RVs and fifth wheels.
 As the name implies, these are outdoors, so a heavy-duty vehicle cover is recommended to protect your vehicle’s finish from the elements.

 Covered vehicle storage offers enhanced protection from the elements, protecting your investment from hail, rain, snow and sun.
 These structures are typically a roof with no walls.
-While less common than other types of vehicle storage, these are also secure and gated.
+While less common than other types of vehicle storage, these are also gated.
 A vehicle cover is still recommended for maximum coverage.

 There are often two types of indoor storage options available: drive-up or warehouse-style.
 Drive-up storage units are the most common and offer the convenience of drive-up access and the security of a personally locked door.
 Drive-up units with climate control are rare and are highly sought after by car collectors.